 On This Page

-You want a last-minute Caribbean cruise.
+You Want a Last-Minute Caribbean Cruise

-You might have heard this one before: "From September through December, the Caribbean is over-saturated with ships, and there's less demand," says Greg Coiro, CEO of Direct Line Cruises.
+You might have heard this one before: "From September through December, the Caribbean is oversaturated with ships, and there's less demand," says Greg Coiro, CEO of Direct Line Cruises.
 "Cruise lines get very aggressive and drop prices or offer extra value-adds to close off the end of the year."

-If you can be flexible with your travel dates, don't have a particular need for a certain type of cabin (or are fine with an inside or outside) and don't mind cruising the islands during hurricane season, you can definitely score a great deal on a last-minute Caribbean cruise by booking in the fall.
+If you can be flexible with your travel dates, don't have a particular need for a certain type of cabin (or are fine with an inside or outside) and don't mind cruising the islands during hurricane season, you can definitely score a great deal on a last-minute Caribbean (or Bahamas) cruise by booking in the fall.

 Booking early is also useful if you're looking at a limited-supply offering.
 "A consumer needs to look at the destination they are considering," counsels Karyn Todd, senior vice president at Cruise.com.
 "Is it a 'short-season' destination (like Alaska or Bermuda) with really only a few months when the weather is optimum and the season is in full swing?
 If that is the case, then there are fewer travel choices, so it pays to book early and lock in one of those perfect travel weeks."
-Serino also concurs that the fall is a great time to book Alaska for the best stateroom availability, and notes that Holland America often has an Alaska sale in the autumn months.

 The same applies to specific types of cabins in short supply, such as top-end suites, connecting cabins and staterooms that can sleep three, four or even five passengers.
 You might not get a rock-bottom rate, but that's secondary to getting the type of trip you actually want.

-If you see the itinerary, sail date and cabin type you want in the fall, don't wait until the winter and Wave Season in hopes of getting a better deal.
+If you see the itinerary, sail date and cabin type you want in the fall, don't wait until the winter and wave season in hopes of getting a better deal.
 Book the cruise and be confident that you made a smart purchase.

 The cruise lines want to fill their ships as early as possible, and to convince travelers to stop procrastinating on making their vacation plans, they lure you with promotions and promises of the lowest prices.
-Depending on a cruise line's sales needs each year, you might very well see some impressive promotions months before Wave Season kicks off.
+Depending on a cruise line's sales needs each year, you might very well see some impressive promotions months before wave season kicks off.

-And make sure the deal is right for you.
+And, make sure the deal is right for you.
 If you only drink the occasional glass of wine, an offer of a complimentary beverage package won't be as beneficial as onboard credit or a cabin upgrade.
 If you don't spend a lot of time in your cabin, skip the upgrade promo and look for a value-add like prepaid gratuities or free shore excursions.
 Just want the lowest cruise fare possible?
 Know that those deals come with no or fewer extra perks than booking a balcony cabin or suite at a discounted but not rock-bottom rate.

 It's hard to predict if this fall will see an outpouring of amazing deals or just some average early-booking incentives.
 Either way, if you know you want to cruise next year, it makes sense to keep an eye on the sales from September through December.
 You might discover a great offer on next year's dream vacation.